-The Employer's contribution at Chesterfield is currently 14.2% of pensionable pay.
+Following the triennial re-evaluation of the pension scheme the Employer's contribution for Chesterfield will rise to 15.2% of pensionable pay from April 2020.

 9.2 Discretions

 There are a number of discretions available under the Local Government Pension Scheme applicable to all employees.
 The aim of the Chesterfield Borough Council Policy on discretions is to ensure: